 - $800 for Transportation ($300 for on-campus students)

 - $500 for Incidental Expenses

-- Late Payment Fee, $40 assessed to students failing to pay the bill by the due date.
+- Late Payment Fee, $50 assessed to continuing students failing to pay the bill by May 9, 2014.

 - Returned Check Fee, $20 assessed for each check used for payment which has been returned from a bank as unpaid. (not to exceed the face value of the dishonored check or $20).

 - Identification Card Replacement Fee, $10 per card.

 - Graduation Fee, $10 charged only in the semester in which the student plans to graduate.